15 of the Cutest Lap Dogs

 To keep an active dog happy, you might want to consider creating your very own pet paradise in your backyard.

 Aside from just being snuggly lap dog breeds, Cairn Terriers are sweet and smart, says Dr. Sung.
 “They have a wiry coat and enjoy being around their family.
 They are also athletic dogs, so would need daily walks and bouts of play,” she says.
 Cairn Terriers will want to play, hop up in your lap, and be around you as much as possible.
 They’re often mistaken for Yorkshire Terriers based on their appearance but are actually slightly larger in height, weight, and structure.
+If you think this little guy is cute, wait until you see these adorable teacup dog breeds.

 If you’re looking to be the talk of the local pet meetup club, consider this incredibly sweet small dog breed that is often compared to a popular ballpark snack.
 “Miniature Dachshunds are affectionate, intelligent, and athletic,” says Dr. Sung of these dogs that are perfect for a wide range of pet parents, from families with children to child-free older adults.
 “These dogs thrive being near people.
 They are easily trained and love to play and go for walks, and they can be easily carried around with their owners.
 But due to their long backs, these dogs may develop back problems.”
 Here are the most common health problems in 14 popular dog breeds.